lau-last/cell-selection-handle/README.md

 ## Conclusion
 `CellSelectionHandle` is a flexible and configurable JavaScript class that enhances interaction with HTML tables through advanced selection features.

+## Development
+To contribute to this project, follow these steps:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature-branch`.
+3. Make your changes and commit them: `git commit -m 'Add some feature'`.
+4. Push to the branch: `git push origin feature-branch`.
+5. Submit a pull request.

 ## Licence
 ```
 Feel free to copy, modify the example paths and repository link according to your project structure and GitHub repository URL.
 Let me know if you need any further adjustments!